simoninireland/epydemic/doc/glossary.rst

       of the simulation, but may be more complex and comprise a vector of information.

+   epidemic threshold
+      The critical point of transmissibility at which an outbreak becomes an epidemic and infects a substantial fraction of the network.
+The existence and value of an epidemic threshold depend on the topology of the network as well as the disease parameters.

    event
       A simulation event that changes the state of the underlying network or simulation.
 Events can occur in :term:`continuous